International Conference on Adult non-formal Education in Chisinau

 A major problem is the high unemployment in the Republic of Moldova.
 Not only people with no education or vocational training have difficulty in finding a job.
 Even the well-educated youth, especially in rural communities, find no work which is commensurate with their training.
 Many young people live either with support from their parents, or are looking for ways to emigrate.
 In collaboration with its partners, DVV International develops and implements training tailored to their needs.

-Another target group of the Institute is the elderly and seniors.
+Another target group of the Institute is the elderly.
 Approximately 63.2 percent of the households in the country are composed of people over 50 years old.
-Many of them today take on new roles: They provide for their grandchildren, carry out tasks in the community, etc.
+Many of them today take on new roles: They provide for their grandchildren and carry out tasks in the community.